allegro/hermes/docs/docs/configuration/security.md

 ## Management operations auditing

 Hermes includes management operations auditor, which audits group, topic or subscription creation, removal or modification.
-It can be configures using following options:
+It can be configured using following options:

 Option                    | Description                            | Default value